Borghese-Gladiator/pay-to-vote-dapp/README.md

 - Challenging to write solidity code - I moved most of my logic into JS utils but in hindsight, if I knew Solidity better, I wouldn't need to
   - For Example, I kept trying to return an array of structs but then realized that it won't work since it's dynamic data.
 - DApps require lots of information to be loaded before they can be used.
 Writing this setup component was not expected in my estimate.
+- Pushing contract means blockchain gets wiped, however, you need to wipe database too to match.

 Easiest Steps to Create Next DApp
 - get faucet test Ether for Test Network for Account#1